admhpr/oversight/content/notes/on-systems-thinking.md

 > “Delays are pervasive in systems, and they are strong determinants of behavior.
 Changing the length of a delay may make a large change in the behavior of a system.”

+#### Two-Stock Systems:

+A Renewable Stock Constrained by a Nonrenewable Stock

+e.g: An oil company

+* This model considers environmental constraints (which is lacking in the simpler single stock models).

+* Entities that exchange things with the environment need both a supply of the resource and a way to dispose of waste and byproducts of the process.

+> “Any physical, growing system is going to run into some kind of constraint sooner or later.
+That constraint will take the form of a balancing loop that in some way shifts the dominance of the reinforcing loop driving the growth behavior, either by strengthening the outflow or by weakening the inflow.”

+* Systems that exhibit growth: look for a reinforcing loop driving inflows and a balancing loop that constrains it.

+Renewable vs. nonrenewable pollution constraint (outflow):

+*Nonrenewable*: The environment cannot absorb the pollutant.

+*Renewable*: The environment can absorb the pollutant and make it harmless.

+Two constraints:

+*Resource-constrained systems*: Inflow supply constraints.
+*Pollution-constrained systems*: Outflow constraints (production is not feasible because the damage to the environment is too great or hazardous).

+* Constraints on a system can be either temporary or permanent.

 ### Reference